hnlearndev/hnlearndev/README.md

 fn main() {
     let me = Actuary {
         name: "Willian".to_string(),
-        role: "aspiring actuary student".to_string(),
+        role: "an aspiring actuary student".to_string(),
     };

     let msg = format!(
         "Welcome to my Github.
-My name is {}, an {}.
-Hope you find something helpful to your journey.", me.name,
+My name is {me.name}, {me.role}.
+Hope you find something helpful to your journey.", );
-        me.role,
-    );

     println!("{}", msg);